 Vietnam is one of the most enchanting destinations Southeast Asia has to offer.
 Located on the Indochina Peninsula, it covers a total area of approximately 127,880 square miles, which are filled with lush forests, rolling hills, 2,025 miles of coastline, and a maze of rivers and canals.
-With its diverse terrain, Vietnam is a land of stunning natural beauty and colourful culture which are perfect for a landscape beauty and culture honeymoon.
+With its diverse terrain, Vietnam is a land of stunning natural beauty and colorful culture which are perfect for a landscape beauty and culture honeymoon.
 From the North to the South, there are top cultural and heritage destinations to plan your lifetime trip in Vietnam.

 If you are looking for nature at its purest and a peaceful wilderness excursion on your trip, you should consider the 5-hour trip from Hanoi to Ba Be National Park.